department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/product-outline.md

 - Call Center reports

 #### Baseline KPIs

--
+- TBD

 ### OKRs

 #### Objective 1: Make it easier to Veterans to apply to the PCAFC
 - Key result 1: Increase the number of successful online applications to the PCAFC (Target: 500)
 - Key result 2 Decrease the number of requests for application assistance from the Contact Center (Target: 50 )
 - Key result 3: Increase the % of PCAFC application submissions that are online rather than offline (Target: 10%)

 #### Objective 2: Make it easier for CSCs to process PCAFC applications
-- Key result 1: Decrease application processing time (Target: )
+- Key result 1: Decrease application processing time (Target: 2 days less than current time)
 - Key result 2: Increase CSAT of CSCs with caregiver data

 #### Objective 3: Improve the experience of being a caregiver